Fawad149/SAR-ADC-sg13g2/README.md

 and therefore its on-resistance — constant across the full input swing.
 The original sizing produced a signal-dependent on-resistance that collapsed near the supply rails, injecting H3/H5 distortion and capping ENOB at ~10 bit.
-Diagnosing this with a fast DC sampling-error sweep (instead of a multi-hour ENOB run) and resizing the main sampling devices reduced the worst-case near-rail sampling error from ~89 mV to sub-LSB and raised ENOB to 11.3 bit — the single largest performance improvement in the project.
+Diagnosing this and resizing the main sampling devices reduced the worst-case near-rail sampling error from ~89 mV to sub-LSB and raised ENOB to 11.3 bit.

 **Split capacitive DAC (CDAC).**
 A 6+6 split binary-weighted MIM-capacitor array with a bridge capacitor of